 If You Have Questions Not Addressed On This Course Web Page

-- 4:30PM-5:45PM ET Tuesdays and Thursdays in person on campus in Room 213 Hodson Hall (note change of room!).
-We will also stream the lectures online via ZOOM, and record the lectures for viewing on Blackboard.
-See announcement for details on the course Blackboard site.
+- 4:30PM-5:45PM ET Tuesdays and Thursdays in person on campus in Room 132 Gilman Hall.
+We will also stream the lectures online via ZOOM, and record the lectures for viewing on Canvas/Panopto.
+See announcement for details on the course Canvas site.
 If you are in a time zone which makes this difficult for you, please contact the instructor at the beginning of the course and we will accommodate you.

 Problem Session and Office Hours